- The payment behavior of domestic companies is acceptable, though standard payment terms are very varied and DSO remains high.

 Days Sales Outstanding (DSO)

-The payment behaviour of domestic companies remains acceptable but is under pressure due to the macroeconomic difficulties since 2014.
+The payment behavior of domestic companies remains acceptable but is under pressure due to the macroeconomic difficulties since 2014.
 Although the regulator in Brazil has tried to regulate payment delays, late payments are still likely to occur unless transactions are secured: the average DSO is around 70 days, while the average payment terms turnaround is 50 to 60 days (30 days in the retail and distribution sectors, 210 days in the agriculture sector).
 It is also worth noting that the DSO for listed companies has shown a trend increase over the past few years.

 It may be noted that the SERASA database is available to all companies and provides records of late payers and payment failures, thus making it difficult for bad payers to access new lines of credit.
 However, this open database is only available for domestic debts, meaning that there is no public data on international debts.